mcgill-digital/Electronic-Thesis-and-Dissertation-ETD-collection/README.md

 Degree	|dcterms:localthesisdegreename	|Bachelor of Arts.
 Doctor of Philosophy.
 Department or School	|dcterms:localthesisdegreediscipline |from  Escholarship subject listing	Department as listed in the original document ie: Department of History
 Collection|	dcterms:localcollectioncode	|ETHESIS
-Relation - Is Part Of|	dcterms:	|Thesis scanned by McGill Library OR Theses scanned by UMI/ProQuest OR Electronically-submitted theses.
+Relation - Is Part Of|	dcterms:isPartOf	|Thesis scanned by McGill Library OR Theses scanned by UMI/ProQuest OR Electronically-submitted theses.
-Filename	|dcterms:	|Filename of document
+Filename	|dcterms:localfilename	|Filename of document Relation	|dc:relation	| alephsysno:NNNNNNNNN referes to a unique identifer in the [McGill classic catalogue.](https://catalogue.mcgill.ca/F/).  proquestno: AAAAAAAAAA referes to the unique identifer given to thesese microfilmed or scanned by Proquest.
-Relation	|dcterms:	|alephsysno:NNNNNNNNN referes to a unique identifer in the McGill classic catalogue. proquestno: AAAAAAAAAA referes to the unique identifer given to thesese microfilmed or scanned by Proquest.
+PID |dc:identifier | A unique identifier from the institutional repository and on the record referred to as the PID.
+The PID should always be a 6 digit number and can be used to create a URL to the PDF file of the full thesis text.http://digitool.library.mcgill.ca/webclient/DeliveryManager?&pid=XXXXXX

-PID |dc:identifier | Unique identifer
+Background: These files have been catalogued over a number of years by many different people so expect some variations.